-When it opens in 2022, Emory University’s new Health Sciences Research Building II (HSRB II) will be a preeminent biomedical research building facilitating discovery of new ways to improve human health.
+Emory University’s new Health Sciences Research Building II (HSRB II) is the preeminent biomedical research building facilitating discovery of new ways to improve human health.

 The design enhances Emory’s mission of advancing collaborative and translational research across its Woodruff Health Sciences Center.
 It also provides Emory with a sustainable, high-performance building that can serve as a model for future campus projects.